 Peter is knowledgeable about all sorts of subjects (from politics to history) and delighted to impart his wisdom.
 Just don't get him started on Phil Collins, Toto or any cheesy 60s/70s/80s stuff... you might not make it out alive :oD

-Juliet loves a good chat about life, the universe, films, music and pangolins.
+Juliet loves a good chat about life, the universe, equality, films and pangolins.
 She has been an organic gardener for many years and happy to demonstrate what little she knows.
-Ditto with piano, handpan and ukulele, or honing your writing skills.
-She runs a writers' workshop and charity bookclub and does music therapy sessions at the local care home, which you are welcome to attend if interested/they coincide with your stay.
+Ditto with honing your writing skills.
+As a published author, she runs writers' workshops and a charity bookclub, which you are welcome to come along to if they coincide with your stay.

 - Mature (attitude more important than age)

-- Naturally helpful, even after hours - washing up, unloading the dishwasher, helping to unpack shopping, recycling etc wherever and whenever there's a need.
+- Naturally helpful, even after hours - washing up, unloading the dishwasher, helping to unpack shopping, recycling etc, spotting wherever and whenever there's a need.
 We don't want slaves, but we also don't want to be slaves...
 It's no fun doing everything on painkillers :o)

 - Considerate and respectful (cleaning tools, putting things back where they belong, cleaning the kitchen, shower and toilet after use)